-In the recent study Miyoshi and Sun (2022)of the first two authors, it has been demonstrated that a Control Simulation Experiment (CSE) leads to a successful control of the chaotic behavior of the famous Lorenz-63 model (Lorenz, 1963).
+In the recent study Miyoshi and Sun (2022), it has been demonstrated that a Control Simulation Experiment (CSE) leads to a successful control of the chaotic behavior of the famous Lorenz-63 model (Lorenz, 1963).
 Namely, by applying small perturbations to its nature run, the evolution of the system can be confined to one of the two wings of the attractor.
-The method is based on an extension of the Observing Systems Simulation Experiment (OSSE) from predictability
+The method is based on an extension of the Observing Systems Simulation Experiment (OSSE) from predictability to controllability.
+This

-15 to controllability.
-This work can also be seen as an application of the control of chaos (Boccaletti et al., 2000) to the framework of Numerical Weather Prediction (NWP).
+15 work can also be seen as an application of the control of chaos (Boccaletti et al., 2000) to the framework of Numerical Weather Prediction (NWP).